 Whether you’re guying-out a tent, hanging a bear bag or tying a load to your pack, the Taut-Line Hitch is one of the handiest all-purpose knots for backpackers and campers.
-It’s so easy and versatile, in fact, that MSR Category Director Steve Grind wonders: “Why doesn’t every single outdoorsy person know and love this knot?”
+It’s so easy and versatile, we’ve wondered, “Why doesn’t every single outdoorsy person know and love this knot?”

 Once set, the Taut-Line, a rolling hitch knot, can be adjusted to increase or slacken tension on an anchored line, and it holds fast and secure under load.
 Even astronauts on the space shuttle Discovery used this knot on their repair missions to Hubble Space Telescope.

-Here are the four easy steps that will make you a pro at using this knot the backcountry.
+Here are the four easy steps that will make you a pro at using the Taut-Line Hitch knot the backcountry:

 Step 1: Anchor and Coil